null

 Jean-Claude Frediani, the President of the National Chamber of Experts on Jewellery who wrote the preface for the book explains it this way “I commend the author for his dedication and his insistence on only publishing content that has been carefully verified.
 The most common practice for some authors of books on jewellery and gemstones is to carefully copy the information (and errors) from previous books, errors which, over the course of the publications and the years, begin to masquerade as truth.”

 Unfortunately, with AI, this is happening quite a bit on the internet too.
-Doing your fist pass of research for free on the internet is not a bad idea.
+Doing your first pass of research for free on the internet is not a bad idea.
 However, if you want a reliable, independently researched reference guide, with all of the information in one place, you’ll probably want to make a modest investment in a book.

 BUY THE BOOK: PRECIOUS METAL HALLMARKS